TandaHQ/react-hackernews-bootcamp-one/chapters/zero.md

 const root = document.getElementById('root');
 ```

 And then once we have it, we can use `ReactDOM` to render it for us, using the `render` method. `render` takes two arguments.
-The first is the element to render, and the second is the actual DOM node to render it to (`root` in our case).
+The first is the React element to render, and the second is the actual DOM node to render it to (`root` in our case).

 ```js
 ReactDOM.render(element, root);